thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 gathered every Tuesday (we couldn't Monday because Sam is an ass and works night shifts then) and watched it together.

-Unfortunately, like most good things the new episodes were over before we realized it.
+Unfortunately, like most good things the new episodes were over way too soon.
 We had all really come to like the idea of gathering during the week to hang out, have a glass of wine and watch something.
 So, we decided to have Movie Nights!

 Now, most people know that I really enjoy coding and creating stuff, so it didn't take me long to actually create an app for this: